katwik/spr-game/README.md

 * Create a game that that is fun and engaging.
 * The game is responsive so it can be played on different devices.

-### Target Audience

-* People who likes chanse games
-* Those who are looking for a easy game

 ## User Stories

-* As a user, I want to see animation simular to thereal game
+* As a user, I want to see animation simular to the real game
 * As a user, I want to pick my own option
 * As a user, I want to be able to see the scores
-* Users want to play a game that functions and flows correctly
+* As a user, I want to play a game that functions and flows correctly
-* Users want a pleasant visual experience, with easy readability

 ### Site Owner Stories

 * As a site owner, I want people to have fun plaing the game.

-## Design Choices

-The game was designed to have a satisfying effect on the user.

-### Color
+## Color and fonts

-### Fonts

 The font used is Caveat cursive.